This article gives you an insight on everything you need to know about pursuing a career in Life Science and Geography.

 If you pursue a career in this area, you will most likely be working in hospital labs, academic institutions, clinics, phar-maceutical companies or specialist clinical research organizations.
 This is a massively broad area of work and the clinical research scientists that work in the life sciences are employed in many different organizations.

 This means that as one in this field, you will most likely be conducting vital research studies and experiments to help doctors diagnose illnesses and treat people in the best possible way.
-You could become a clinical biochemist and spend your time analysing blood, semen, and urine samples; You could also pursue a career as a toxicologist and investigate the effects of chemicals, drugs and other substances on humans; or you could become an embryologist and be required to use techniques such as IVF treatment to help people with infertility problems, etc. This is to mention but a few.
+You could become a clinical biochemist and spend your time analysing body related samples; You could also pursue a career as a toxicologist and investigate the effects of chemicals, drugs and other substances on humans; or you could become an embryologist and be required to use techniques such as IVF treatment to help people with infertility problems, etc. This is to mention but a few.

 As a life scientist, your daily responsibilities will vary depending on your area of specialization.
 However, in whatever line of work you choose to pursue, you will be spending the majority of your time conducting experiments as well as analysing your findings and presenting your conclusions to colleagues and medical experts.
 You may also be required to attend conferences on a regular basis to present your research papers to other scientists.